glassechidna/fwdform2/README.md

 In order to take advantage of your free monthly Mailgun email quota, after signing up, please follow the instructions to setup and verify your Mailgun domain name.

 **Note:** Mailgun requires you to select the Concept plan and provide credit card details to move your domain out of the sandbox (even though you still get 10,000 free emails per month).
-However, for basic usage, you can leave your domain in the sandbox and manually enter each email recipients as Mailgun [Authorized Recipients](https://app.mailgun.com/app/account/authorized).
+However, for basic usage, you can leave your domain in the sandbox and manually enter each email recipient as Mailgun [Authorized Recipients](https://app.mailgun.com/app/account/authorized).

 ## Manually deploy to Heroku